jotak/mipod/README.md

 It can be used either as a nodejs dependency module or as a stand-alone server.

-mipod provides basic MPD commands exposed as REST resources, such as *'GET /mpd/play'*.
+mipod provides basic MPD commands exposed as REST resources, such as *'GET /mipod/play'*.
 It also provides more advanced library management, still through REST resources.
 You can control playback, save and load playlists, browse the musics files folder by folder or get all in a go.
 There are also some non-MPD features such as songs rating.

+In the near future, mipod will be able to communicate through websockets.

 ## Usage